SEO News: Google Suspends Request Indexing Feature and Updates Quality Rater Guidelines

 On Wednesday, Google tweeted that it’s temporarily getting rid of the (opens in a new tab) functionality, stating that it did so “in order to make some infrastructure changes.”

 According to the tweet, the search engine expects to redeploy this feature in just a few weeks.

 In a follow-up tweet, Google’s John Mueller confirmed that the measure won’t affect the normal crawling and indexing process.

 To learn how to get Google to index your site quickly despite the suspension of

-Request Indexing, check out this 13-step guide.
+Request Indexing, check out this (opens in a new tab).

 Why has Google disabled the Request Indexing feature?

 Google announced they disabled the “Request Indexing” feature in order to make infrastructure changes.

 The fact that they’d need to make these changes is evident, as they’ve been suffering a number of indexing-related issues of late.
 Plus, we’re getting strong signals from the SEO community that the search engine has been much slower at indexing new content since the broad core update in May.

 On the other hand, there may be yet another indexing issue that’s keeping Google from handling the requests properly.